teobaranga/MiniMoneyBox/README.md

 ## How to Submit your solution:
  - Clone this repository
  - Create a public repo in github, bitbucket or a suitable alternative and provide a link to the repository.
- - Provide a readme in markdown which details how you solved the bugs in part A, and explains the structure of your solution in Part B and any libraries that you may have used.
+ - Provide a readme in markdown with a brief summary of your application.

 ## API Usage
-This a brief summary of the api endpoints in the moneybox sandbox environment.
-There a lot of other additional properties from the json responses that are not relevant, but you must use these endpoints to retrieve the information needed for this application.
+This is a brief summary of the api endpoints in the moneybox sandbox environment.
+There are a lot of other additional properties from the json responses that are not relevant, but you must use these endpoints to retrieve the information needed for this application.

 #### Base URL & Test User
 The base URL for the moneybox sandbox environment is `https://api-test01.moneyboxapp.com/`.